victorqribeiro/scrap/README.md

 [![Scrap](http://img.youtube.com/vi/xIlrF2RF_UY/0.jpg)](http://www.youtube.com/watch?v=xIlrF2RF_UY)

-## Why

-This is a crucial step in searching someone by their profile picture.

 ## How to use

 Go to a Facebook page where there's a list of people with pictures of them. e.g.: someone's friends, group participants...